Kardinia Park (stadium): Redevelopments

-The total cost of the fourth stage of redevelopment was $91 million, of which $75m came from the Victorian Government, $6m from the City of Greater Geelong, $6 million from the Geelong Football Club and $4 million from the AFL.
-The total capacity of Kardinia Park after the stage 4 redevelopment was nominally 36,000; however, given the way the stadium is configured for AFL matches, its capacity was said to be unable to exceed 34,000.
+The total cost of the fourth stage of redevelopment was $91 million, of which $75m came from the Victorian Government, $6m from the City of Greater Geelong, $6 million from the Geelong Football Club and $4 million from the Australian Football League (AFL).
+The total capacity of Kardinia Park after the stage 4 redevelopment was nominally 36,000; however, given the way the stadium was configured for AFL matches, the capacity was said to be unable to exceed 34,000.

-During 2016 laws were passed by the Victorian Parliament for management of the stadium to be taken over by the government-appointed Kardinia Park Stadium Trust, in line with practices at other major venues in the state.
-Prior to this the venue had been owned and operated by the City of Greater Geelong, which now maintains and manages the broader Kardinia Park precinct, though not the actual stadium itself.
+During 2016 the Victorian Parliament approved a law to transfer management of the stadium to the government-appointed Kardinia Park Stadium Trust, in line with practices at other major venues in the state.
+Prior to this the venue had been owned and operated by the City of Greater Geelong.
+Since the transfer, the city maintains and manages the Kardinia Park precinct, though no longer has any operational control over the stadium.

 In April 2017, the Victorian Government announced an investment of $3.9 million in the upcoming state budget to fund the planning and design stage for Stage 5 of the redevelopment.
-This stage of redevelopment was the final part of the more than decade-long process to increase the capacity of Kardinia Park to 40,000 and resulted in the Ford Stand and Gary Ablett Terrace being removed to make way for a new grandstand to ring around the rest of the remaining open-air section of the stadium.
+This stage of redevelopment was the final part of the more two-decade-long process to increase the capacity of Kardinia Park to 40,000 and resulted in the Ford Stand and Gary Ablett Terrace being removed to make way for a new grandstand to ring around the northern section of the stadium.
 In November 2020 the government revealed it had assigned $142 million to complete this final stage of redevelopment.
 The new grandstand holds 14,000 spectators and includes function rooms, administrative offices and broadcast studios, cricket warm-up facilities and standing room facilities for spectators.
-Construction on the project commenced in September 2021 following the conclusion of the AFL season.
+Construction commenced in September 2021 following the conclusion of the AFL season.
 Due to the commencement of construction associated with Stage 5 of the stadium's redevelopment, the stadium's capacity was temporarily reduced to as low as 23,000 at times.